 Nonessential Functions and Responsibilities

-Qualified candidates should possess, at minimum, a bachelor’s degree in Archaeology, Anthropology, or a related field and have completed an accredited archaeological field school.
+- Bachelor’s degree in Archaeology, Anthropology, or a related field and have completed an accredited archaeological field school

 - Experience with GPS/Trimble navigation and data collection